jonathanpotter/config-server-tutorial/README.md

 Often teams will see a red error message.
 If so, go back through Part 2 and double-check each step.
 Mistake usually occurs during these steps:
 - Reformatting the private key into a string replacing the carriage returns and line feeds with a `\n` characters.
 - Specifying the wrong GitHub uri.
-Ford's GitHub installation only supports SSH (not HTTPS).
+Our GitHub instance only supports SSH (not HTTPS).
 - Perhaps your shell handles quotes during the `cf create-service` step.
 You may need some escape characters in the JSON during this step.

 ## Part 4: Writing a Config Client App